iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-1/index.md

 Workflows are everywhere.
 From CI/CD pipelines, all system / data integration to business process automation.
-It wouldn't be too far-fetched to say that even modern software build tools like make, maven or npm are used to define workflows.
+It wouldn't be too far-fetched to say that even modern software build tools like make, maven or npm are in their own way workflow engines.

 There are countless tools out there that help people define, execute and monitor workflows varying from simple no-code tools to complex